6 of the coolest vegan-friendly joints in Belfast right now

 Whether you are a long-term vegan or recently transitioned into it, there are plenty of places in to eat cruelty-free in Belfast.

-Started back in 2014 in Ibiza, Spain, by three friends, hoping to bring back good food and healthy living, The Skinny Kitchen quickly found its way across Spain and eventually the United Kingdom, With a branch in Boucher Road, Belfast, the brand is sticking to its ethos of catering to a variety of diets and lifestyles, and now everyone can dine here.
+All about good food and healthy living, Slim's Healthy Kitchen has a branch on the Lisburn Road, Belfast, the brand is sticking to its ethos of catering to a variety of diets and lifestyles, and now everyone can dine here.

 Opened in 2018, Jumon is a relatively new addition to Belfast’s foodie scene.
 Jumon puts a healthy spin on Asian cuisine with their amazing plant-based menu, sticking to their ethos of balance and authenticity (inspired by the practices of Zen).
 With a rich and youthful interior, dining here can often be invigorating and exciting.
 Jumon isn’t afraid to step out of its comfort zone when it comes to bringing you on a thrill ride across Asia.